 Abstract:

-This specification describes an AMQP authorization scheme based on claims-based security tokens.
+This specification describes an AMQP authorization mechanism based on claims-based security tokens.

 Status:

 This Working Draft (WD) has been produced by one or more TC Members; it has not yet been voted on by the TC or approved as a Committee Draft (Committee Specification Draft or a Committee Note Draft).
 The OASIS document Approval Process begins officially with a TC vote to approve a WD as a Committee Draft.
 A TC may approve a Working Draft, revise it, and re-approve it any number of times as a Committee Draft.